piotrwitek/typesafe-actions/README.md

 * complete type-safety for payload operations in reducer with switch cases and conditional statements ([docs](#--reducer-switch-cases))
 * simplify handling async flow of network requests with multistep composite actions ([docs](#--handling-async-flow-of-network-requests))
 * simplify discrimination of union types for `redux-observable` epics but works as well for any other libraries thanks to wide set of helpers ([docs](#--side-effects-with-redux-observable))
-* strictly check arguments of given payload when invoking action creators in view layer (TODO: [link])
+* strictly check arguments of given payload when invoking action-creator in view layer (TODO: [link])

 ### Features